 At the prospect of sounding redundant, it is likely that if a guide you approach offers you a certain price that may seem high, it is likely that it is because they are worth it.
 It is the job of the amateur guide, who is not in demand due to their reputation and experience, to try to lowball the market.

-When working directly with a private guide in Berlin you will often encounter the ‘sliding scale payment system’ – this means that you get to decide on the day what you would like to pay, based on a pre-defined suggested scale, and according to how much you value the experience.
+When working directly with a private guide in Berlin you may encounter the ‘sliding scale payment system’ – this means that you get to decide on the day what you would like to pay, based on a pre-defined suggested scale, and according to how much you value the experience.

-This is also a way of trying to make private tours more accessible to a wider range of budgets.
+This concept is also a way of trying to make private tours of Berlin more accessible to a wider range of budgets.